Porto Walking Tour: A Self-Guided Walking Tour of Porto, Portugal by JetSettingFools.co

 Amazing Church, Igreja de Santo Ildefonso, Porto, Portugal

-The church interior (although not nearly as impressive as the exterior) is free to visit.
-There is a small museum on-site that requires a ticket to enter.
+If the gates are open, the interior is also quite impressive and free to visit.
+There is a small museum on-site as well that requires a ticket to enter.

-Praca da Batalha – or Batalha Square – extends around the corner.
-The square is bordered by the Batalha Palace (which dates to the 18th century), the Royal Theatre of Sao Joao Opera House (built in 1908 on the former site of a theater dating to 1794) and the Cinema Batalha (an art deco theater built in 1947).
+Praca da Batalha – or Batalha Square – expands around the corner.
+The open space is bordered by the Batalha Palace (which dates to the 18th century), the Royal Theatre of Sao Joao Opera House (built in 1908 on the former site of a theater dating to 1794) and the Cinema Batalha (an art deco theater built in 1947).
 A statue of King Pedro V, which was dedicated in 1866, stands in the center of the square.

-Directions: From the Ildefonso Church, walk west on Rua de 31 de Janeiro, a downhill sloping road that offers views across the city to the Clerigos Tower.
+Directions: From the church, walk west and downhill on Rua de 31 de Janeiro, enjoying the view of Clerigos Tower.
 At the bottom of the hill, turn left onto Praca de Almeida Garrett and enter the Sao Bento Train Station.

 #10 Sao Bento Train Station Porto